true-while/AzureFastStartForIoT/Management System and Inventory/README.md

 1. A working Azure subscription or trial - http://portal.azure.com
 2. A working PowerBI subscription or trial - http://www.powerbi.com
+3. The PowerBI Desktop tool must be downloaded from https://powerbi.microsoft.com/en-us/desktop/ and installed on your development machine.

 Develoment Machine and IoT device Setup
 ========================================